-Guess i’ll pay old Mr. Guzman a visit.
+Guess I’ll pay old Mr. Guzman a visit.

-Isn’t Guzman a mexican surname?
+Isn’t Guzman a Mexican surname?

-Talked over strong brandy (*cough* CLICHÈ! *cough*) while he pet his discusting bald cat (YAY!
+Talked over strong brandy (*cough* CLICHÈ! *cough*) while he pet his disgusting bald cat (YAY!
 MORE CLICHÈS!) and he said he had it, and he wasn’t gonna give it back.
 Don’t know what to do…

 So I met up with this gal, Sally.
-Sally is what you may call a “woman of many friends”; you see… Well Sally has a friend that has a friend that can get blueprints for Mr. Moneybag’s mansion (how convinient!
+Sally is what you may call a “woman of many friends”; you see… Well Sally has a friend that has a friend that can get blueprints for Mr. Moneybag’s mansion (how convenient!
 CLICHÈ?)
 Thats gonna come in handy!

-So I have a plan, you see… I’m entering trough some underground caverns that conect with the mansion.(Who builds a house on top of caverns?!)
+So I have a plan, you see… I’m entering trough some underground caverns that connect with the mansion (Who builds a house on top of caverns?!).

 I’m entering the caverns… Cobwebs greet me at the entrance.
 Then a group of bats come rushing towards my face (cliché).

-I’m lost… Lost!
+I’m lost… lost!
 I have no idea where I am!

 I passed by some ancient runes carved into the stone.
-Could’ve there been indians here before ?
+Could’ve there been Indians here before ?

-I feels dizzy… Hard…..think
+I feels dizzy… Hard… think.

-I no lik kav…. i mis sun… i no breths
+I no lik kav….
+I mis sun… I no breths.

-no c q sta passndo!
+No c q sta passndo!
 Dnd stoy?
 Mlditos ptos gringos!
 No buelbo a komer elado!

 “My, My, My; what do have here?
 Mr. Guttenmberg!
 Sad and lonely Mr. Guttenmberg!
 If I recall correctly, your son was murdered by his girlfriend; and your wife killed herself soon after!
 Tsk, Tsk, Tsk.
-That had no efect on you.
+That had no effect on you.
 We now know who brought the crazy gene into the family!”

-Another laugh… I… I recognize that voice
+Another laugh… I… I recognize that voice.

 “And I also need a human life.
 Hmm?
-Where would I found THAT?”
-Continued the voice evil stingers activated in it.
+Where would I found THAT?” continued the voice evil stingers activated in it.